eloquent/phony/doc/index.md

 $spy->calledWith(wildcard('~', 0, 2)); // verification fails (too many arguments)
 ```

-The behavior of wildcard matchers is only well defined when they appear at the
+Wildcard matchers may only appear at the end of a matcher list:
-end of a matcher list.
-If a wildcard appears before any other matcher, any
-behavior exhibited by _Phony_ is not guaranteed, and may change in future
-versions:

 ```php
 $spy->calledWith('*');           // this is supported